Laurent-I/hashnode/cls1crlzy00000ajr9lln0b28.md

     * This command starts a Python container in interactive mode with a terminal.

-Certainly!
 Executing commands inside a container is a fundamental aspect of working with Docker.
 It allows you to run specific commands or interact with the container's environment.
 Here's a simple explanation:

-### **Executing Commands Inside a Container** 🛠️\*\*:\*\*
+### **Executing Commands Inside a Container** 🛠️:

 1. **Using**`docker exec`**Command:**